 - 1. Occupied spaces of the building are designed to be capable of providing fresh air entirely via a natural ventilation strategy, demonstrated via EITHER of the following: - a.
 The openable window area in each occupied space is equivalent to 5% of the gross internal floor area of that room/floor plate.
 For room/floor plates between 7m-15m depth, the openable window area is on opposite sides and evenly distributed across the area to promote adequate cross-ventilation.
 OR - b.
-The optimal location and size of openable area required to achieve the appropriate ventilation rate using a natural ventilation strategy has been determined using the ClassVent tool or other appropriate ventilation design tools i.e. types recommended by CIBSE AM10.
+The design demonstrates (by calculation, using ventilation design tool types recommended by CIBSE AM1017) that the natural ventilation strategy provides adequate cross flow of air to maintain required thermal comfort conditions and ventilation rates.